Skip to yearly menu bar Skip to main content

 Thu 12 Dec 11 a.m.
 PST — 2 p.m.
 PST

 Abstract: Causal language modeling using the Transformer architecture has yielded remarkable capabilities in Large Language Models (LLMs) over the last few years.
 However, the extent to which fundamental search and reasoning capabilities emerged within LLMs remains a topic of ongoing debate.
 In this work, we study if causal language modeling can learn a complex task such as solving Sudoku puzzles.
 To solve a Sudoku, the model is first required to search over all empty cells of the puzzle to decide on a cell to fill and then apply an appropriate strategy to fill the decided cell.
 Sometimes, the application of a strategy only results in thinning down the possible values in a cell rather than concluding the exact value of the cell.
 In such cases, multiple strategies are applied one after the other to fill a single cell.
-We observe that Transformer models trained on this synthetic task can indeed learn to solve Sudokus (our model solves $94.21 \%$ of the puzzles fully correctly) when trained on a logical sequence of steps taken by a solver.
+We observe that Transformer models trained on this synthetic task can indeed learn to solve Sudokus (our model solves $94.21\%$ of the puzzles fully correctly) when trained on a logical sequence of steps taken by a solver.
 We find that training Transformers with the logical sequence of steps is necessary and without such training, they fail to learn Sudoku.
-In addition, we study the internal representations of the trained Transformer and find that through linear probing we can decode information about the set of possible values in any given cell from them pointing to the presence of a strong reasoning engine implicit in the Transformer weights.
+We also extend our analysis to Zebra puzzles (known as Einstein puzzles) and show that the model solves $92.04 \%$ of the puzzles fully correctly.
+In addition, we study the internal representations of the trained Transformer and find that through linear probing, we can decode information about the set of possible values in any given cell from them, pointing to the presence of a strong reasoning engine implicit in the Transformer weights.

 Live content is unavailable.
 Log in and register to view live content